 Make mealtime magic with cheaper cuts of meat.

-And since it's easy to bulk out these kind of meals with cheaper grains and legumes (as opposed to meats), that can mean even more savings on your grocery bill.
+And since it's easy to bulk out these kind of meals with cheaper grains and legumes (as opposed to more expensive meats), that can mean even more savings on your grocery bill.

-Sick of paying around $4 per litre for supermarket chicken stock that's full of sugar, salt and additives?
+And a slow cooker can even make use of food scraps that would otherwise go to waste.
+Sick of paying over $4 per litre for supermarket chicken stock that's full of sugar, salt and additives?

-With a slow cooker, you can make your own cheap and nutritious stock that has only the ingredients you decide to put in it.
+With a slow cooker, you can make your own cheap and nutritious stock with nothing more than the ingredients you decide to put in it.

-Use a leftover chicken carcass or ham bones and add to your slow cooker with leftover veg – carrots, onion, garlic, celery, leeks (doesn't matter if they're a bit wilted) – then cover with water and simmer all day.
+Use a leftover chicken carcass or ham bones and add to your slow cooker with leftover veg – carrots, onion, garlic, celery, leeks, leafy herbs (doesn't matter if they're a bit wilted or if they're offcuts from another meal) – then cover with water and simmer all day.
+Strain, season with a little salt if you like, then transfer to containers to refrigerate or freeze.

 It costs a fraction of the price, tastes better and is much better for you.